Tarzan and the Golden Lion (film)

 Tarzan and the Golden Lion is a 1927 American Tarzan film directed by J. P. McGowan based on the 1923 novel of the same name written by Edgar Rice Burroughs.
-It stars James Pierce as Tarzan, Frederick Peters as Esteban Miranda, Dorothy Dunbar as Jane, and Edna Murphy as Betty Greystoke.
-It also stars Boris Karloff as Owaza, a tribesman.
+The film stars James Pierce as Tarzan, Frederick Peters as Esteban Miranda, Dorothy Dunbar as Jane, and Edna Murphy as Betty Greystoke.
+It also stars Boris Karloff (in blackface) as Owaza, a tribesman.
 The film was distributed by the Film Booking Offices of America.